 We always recommend the traditional cuisine of the area.
-If you’re going to eat in Guadalest, you have to eat rabbit al all i oli, stuffed peppers, baked vegetables and L’Olleta de Blat.
+If you are going to eat in Guadalest, you have to eat rabbit with all i oli, stuffed peppers, baked vegetables and L’Olleta de Blat.

-You can enter Tripadvisor and observe the opinions of the people who have eaten there.
-As always, opinions must be evaluated carefully and not taken at face value when choosing places to eat, hotels or even campsites.
+You can go to Tripadvisor and see the opinions of people who have eaten there.
+As always, opinions should be carefully assessed and not taken at face value when choosing places to eat, hotels or even campsites.

-Where to Sleep: Hotels in Guadalest?
+Where to Sleep: Hotel in Guadalest?
 Rural houses?

-Near the town you will only find a list of hotels in Guadalest and rural houses quite reduced.
-But before choosing a hotel, consider what you are going to do nearby.
+Near the town you will only find a reduced list of hotels in Guadalest and rural houses.
+But before choosing a hotel for your visit, consider what you are going to do nearby.
 If your intention is to spend a few days in the valley away from civilization or if you want to be near the sea and with more hotel options.
-You can always take the car and in just over 20 minutes you will be at the Castle.
+You can always take the car and in little more than 20 minutes you will be at the Castle.

-If you are looking for camping type accommodation nearby, you know, Armanello camping in Benidorm.
-From our campsite it will take less than 30 minutes (even if Googlemaps says 30) to get to the town.
-With us you can camp, you have pitches for caravan and motorhome, bungalows and other accommodations.
+If you are looking for camping type accommodation nearby you know, camping Armanello in Benidorm.
+From our campsite it will take you less than 30 minutes (although Googlemaps says 30) to get to the village.
+With us you can camp, you have plots for caravan and motorhome, bungalows and other accommodations.
 If you come during Easter or summer you will find entertainment for children.

-As expected, we encourage you not to sleep in Guadalest, but in a campsite with bungalows and enjoy the valley for a day, going up and down the mountain.
-Both our campsite and the town have excellent ratings on Tripadvisor and may be one of the best combinations of accommodation and activity in Alicante.
+As expected, we encourage you not to sleep in Guadalest, but in a campsite with bungalows and enjoy the valley for a day, with ascent and descent to the mountain.
+Both our campsite and the locality have excellent ratings on Tripadvisor and may be one of the best combinations of accommodation and activity that exist in Alicante.

-The visiting hours of the Guadalest Castle are from Monday to Sunday from 10:00 a.m. to 8:00 p.m., except New Years.
+The visiting hours of the Guadalest Castle are from Monday to Sunday from 10:00h to 20:00h, except New Year’s Eve.

 A list of the best restaurants according to customer reviews:

-- Xorta.
+Xorta.
 Restaurant with spectacular views of the valley and the sea.
-Home cooking, with a daily menu and open from Tuesday to Sunday from 12 a.m. to 4 p.m.
-If you go on Sunday, please call to reserve at 965 885 187.
+Home cooking, with menu of the day and open from Tuesday to Sunday from 12 to 16h.
+If you go on Sunday, please call for reservations at 965 885 187.

-- La Plaça Restaurant.
+Restaurant La Plaça.
 Views of the swamp and the nearby mountains.
 L’Hort.
 Privileged views with typical food such as Olleta de Blat, putxero de pilotes, mintxos and lamb.
-They open from 10 a.m. to 6 p.m. and it is usually not necessary to reserve.
+They are open from 10 am to 6 pm and reservations are not usually necessary.

-- Nou Salat.
-Restaurant that collects the witness of the old Venta El Salat.
+Nou Salat.
+Restaurant that picks up the baton of the old Venta El Salat.
 Traditional and market cuisine.
-In winter they only open from 10 a.m. to 4 p.m. and in summer they extend from 8 p.m. to 11 p.m.
+In winter they are only open from 10am to 4pm and in summer they are open from 8pm to 11pm.

-- El Riu.
-Restaurant specialized in grilled meat.
-Winner of the Tripadvisor Certificate of Excellence in 2015 according to the opinions of travelers.
+The Riu.
+Restaurant specialized in grilled meats.
+Winner of the Tripadvisor Certificate of Excellence in 2015 based on traveler reviews.

-- Mora Restaurant.
+Mora Restaurant.
 Different food in a very cozy place.
 It does not serve traditional food like the rest of the restaurants in the area.
-Dishes like the salty waffle.
+Dishes such as savory waffles.
 A different experience.

-Between Benidorm and Guadalest there are 16.49 km of distance in a straight line and 22 km by car.
-There are 3 ways to get from Benidorm to Guadalest: by bus, taxi or car.
+Between Benidorm and Guadalest there are 16.49 km distance in a straight line and 22 km by car.
+There are 3 ways to get from Benidorm to Guadalest: by bus, cab or car.